 Simple beauty at it’s best!
 Repeat this process until you have a number of cranberry luminaries needed.

 These easy to make luminaries look festive day or night, lit or unlit.
 The red cranberries with the green cedar have a classic modern farmhouse look that you can use year after year.
 I have!

 How to Decorate with Cedar Cranberry Christmas Luminaries

 Add Ribbon or Twine

 Feel free to add a decorative ribbon or baker’s twine around the rim, but keep it away from the candle flame.

 Table Decor or Centerpiece

 Position 3 to 5 jars together over a bed of greens, maybe even add a couple of pine cones and you’ve got yourself a stunning table centerpiece.

-The best part?
+The best part about making these DIY 5 min Christmas Luminaries?
 It didn’t take you more than 15 minutes to be finished decorating!
 And you had fun doing it!